NewHorizonsMC/.github/lib/text/newHorizonsSMPWiki.md

 - #suggest-and-discuss - suggest adding/changing certain things, and let the community vote

-5. JOINING THE GAME______________________________________
+## 5. JOINING THE GAME

-Now to the part you (probably) wanted to know.
+> Now to the part you (probably) wanted to know.

-To join the game you have to be whitelisted first, which is done when your application is accepted and join the discord server.
+> To join the game you have to be whitelisted first, which is done when your application is accepted and join the discord server.

-The server IP is newhorizonssmp.minecraft.best
-There is also a dynmap plugin which lets you see the whole map, and add markers: http://newhorizonssmp.minecraft.best:8100/#
+The server IP is ```newhorizonssmp.minecraft.best``` There is also a [dynmap](http://newhorizonssmp.minecraft.best:8100/#) plugin which lets you see the whole map, and add markers.

-   5.1 portal hub
+### 5.1 portal hub

-The portal hub is the connecting place to different worlds in the server, which are the SMP, creative and event worlds.
+> The portal hub is the connecting place to different worlds in the server, which are the SMP, creative and event worlds.
-To enter these worlds, simply walk up to the ship, and step on the amethyst blocks.
+> To enter these worlds, simply walk up to the ship, and step on the amethyst blocks.

-   5.2 SMP world
+### 5.2 SMP world

-This is where you will spawn when you first join the game.
+> This is where you will spawn when you first join the game.
 Right behind you will be a portal that leads to the portal hub.
 Towards the west is the main road.
 It goes that way, because the border expands in the west direction at a certain pace.

-Along the road you will find a couple of places which have special villagers in them.
+> Along the road you will find a couple of places which have special villagers in them.
 They trade event tokens, which can be obtained by participating in events, for special items.
-Player shops will also be around the main road.
+> Player shops will also be around the main road.

-Also west, near spawn, is the event island, in which will be information about current/future events.
+> Also west, near spawn, is the event island, in which will be information about current/future events.

-Also on the island is the community storeroom, which contains any items donated by the many players which can be used on builds that are utilized by the community.
+> Also on the island is the community storeroom, which contains any items donated by the many players which can be used on builds that are utilized by the community.

-   5.3 Creative world
+### 5.3 Creative world

-In the creative world, you are free to build anything, just keep it reasonably away from others builds and keep it family friendly.
+> In the creative world, you are free to build anything, just keep it reasonably away from others builds and keep it family friendly.

-   5.4 Event world
+### 5.4 Event world

-Like the name suggests, this is the world where any events that require a separate map are held (for example: a treasure hunt event will have a treasure hunt map, a parkour event will have a parkour map…).
+> Like the name suggests, this is the world where any events that require a separate map are held (for example: a treasure hunt event will have a treasure hunt map, a parkour event will have a parkour map…).

-6. PLUGINS_________________________________________________
+## 6. PLUGINS

-On New Horizons we have a collection of plugins and datapacks to enhance your experience on the server.
+> On New Horizons we have a collection of plugins and datapacks to enhance your experience on the server.
 The use of some of these plugins is in the FAQ section of this guide.
 Here is a list of some of those plugins:

-Armor Statues - Adds a unique book to the game, which allows players to alter the properties of armor stands in survival.
++ Armor Statues - Adds a unique book to the game, which allows players to alter the properties of armor stands in survival.
-Coords hud - Adds coordinates and a clock to a player's action bar.
++ Coords hud - Adds coordinates and a clock to a player's action bar.
-CoreProtect - Adds moderation commands and helps track griefing through logs.
++ CoreProtect - Adds moderation commands and helps track griefing through logs.
-Custom Nether Portals - Players are able to ignite nether portals with any shape and size they’d like.
++ Custom Nether Portals - Players are able to ignite nether portals with any shape and size they’d like.
-DiscordSRV - Allows players to chat ingame with players on Discord. #in-game-chat Dynmap- Allows players to view the live map of the Minecraft server similar to Google Maps.
++ DiscordSRV - Allows players to chat ingame with players on Discord. #in-game-chat Dynmap- Allows players to view the live map of the Minecraft server similar to Google Maps.
-Essentials Chat - Formatting for player and staff ranks.
++ Essentials Chat - Formatting for player and staff ranks.
-EssentialsX - Adds world protection and moderator control.
++ EssentialsX - Adds world protection and moderator control.
-Graves - When a player dies to a mob (excluding while in the air or by a creeper), a head holding their items will spawn.
++ Graves - When a player dies to a mob (excluding while in the air or by a creeper), a head holding their items will spawn.
 If they die due to a player, it will drop their head.
-GSit - Allows players sit, lay down and crawl.
++ GSit - Allows players sit, lay down and crawl.
-More Mob Head Drops - Adds a chance to receive a head upon killing a mob.
++ More Mob Head Drops - Adds a chance to receive a head upon killing a mob.
-Multiverse Core - Holds the files for the different worlds.
++ Multiverse Core - Holds the files for the different worlds.
 For example: Creative, Lobby and Event worlds.
-Multiverse Inventories - Makes sure inventories are kept separate for the creative and SMP world.
++ Multiverse Inventories - Makes sure inventories are kept separate for the creative and SMP world.
-Multiverse Portals - Allows us to create portals to travel between multiverse worlds.
++ Multiverse Portals - Allows us to create portals to travel between multiverse worlds.
-Nerf Phantoms - Adds a command to remove phantom spawning for individual players.
++ Nerf Phantoms - Adds a command to remove phantom spawning for individual players.
-PartyChat - Gives the ability to create a groupchat to message specific players Player Head Drops - A player will drop their head when killed by another player.
++ PartyChat - Gives the ability to create a groupchat to message specific players
++ Player Head Drops - A player will drop their head when killed by another player.
 The head will display who the killer was.
-Protocol Lib - Necessary Plugin for other plugins to build upon. (edited) Set the Spawn - Adds a spawn in the overworld.
++ Protocol Lib - Necessary Plugin for other plugins to build upon. (edited)
++ Set the Spawn - Adds a spawn in the overworld.
-Single Player Sleep- Allows one player to skip night by sleeping.
++ Single Player Sleep- Allows one player to skip night by sleeping.
-Straight to Shapeless - Craft items such as paper and shulker boxes directly in a player's 2x2 crafting box.
++ Straight to Shapeless - Craft items such as paper and shulker boxes directly in a player's 2x2 crafting box.
-Universal Dye - Allows a player to dye any dyeable block to another colour, even if it's already another colour.
++ Universal Dye - Allows a player to dye any dyeable block to another colour, even if it's already another colour.
-Wandering Trader- Adds mini blocks to the Wandering Trader’s trades.
++ Wandering Trader- Adds mini blocks to the Wandering Trader’s trades.
-World Guard - Allows us to tweak and disable various gameplay features of Minecraft in specific areas.
++ World Guard - Allows us to tweak and disable various gameplay features of Minecraft in specific areas.

-7. FAQ______________________________________________________
+## 7. FAQ
    7.1 Server FAQ
 What version is the server on?
 1.18